aemanzurr/microservices-todo-api/readme.md

-# Proyecto de Microservicios: Autenticación y Tareas (Parte DevOps)
+# Microservices Project: Authentication and Tasks (DevOps Part)

-## Descripción
+## Description

-Este proyecto consiste en el desarrollo de una arquitectura basada en microservicios utilizando Python.
-Se compone de dos servicios principales:
+This project consists of the development of a microservices based architecture using Python.
+It consists of two main services:

-- **Servicio de Autenticación**: Gestión de usuarios y autenticación con JWT.
+- **Authentication Service**: User management and authentication with JWT.
-- **Servicio de Tareas (To-Do List)**: Permite a los usuarios crear, listar, actualizar y eliminar tareas.
+- **Task Service (To-Do List)**: Allows users to create, list, update and delete tasks.

-El objetivo es poner en práctica principios de desarrollo moderno, incluyendo contenerización, orquestación y despliegue automatizado en la nube mediante herramientas DevOps.
+The goal is to implement modern development principles, including containerization, orchestration and automated deployment in the cloud using DevOps tools.

-## Tecnologías Utilizadas
+## Technologies Used

 - Python
 - Docker
 - kubectl
 - AWS
 - Terraform

 ---

-## Arquitectura del Proyecto
+## Project Architecture

-El proyecto está compuesto por **cuatro pods principales** desplegados en un clúster de Kubernetes:
+The project is composed of **four main pods** deployed on a Kubernetes cluster:

-1. **auth-service**: expone endpoints para login, registro y validación de tokens.
+1. **auth-service**: exposes endpoints for login, registration and token validation.
-2. **task-service**: permite operaciones CRUD sobre tareas asociadas a usuarios autenticados.
+2. **task-service**: enables CRUD operations on tasks associated with authenticated users.
-3. **nginx**: actúa como Ingress Controller (load balancer) y expone los servicios al exterior.
+3. **nginx**: acts as Ingress Controller (load balancer) and exposes services to the outside.
-4. **db**: base de datos que persiste la información de los microservicios.
+4. **db**: database that persists microservices information.

-Todos los servicios están:
+All services are:

-- **Conectados en una misma red**, tanto en Docker como en Kubernetes, lo cual permite que se comuniquen internamente de manera segura.
+- **Connected on the same network**, both in Docker and Kubernetes, allowing them to communicate securely internally.
-- Configurados con **variables de entorno** que especifican las direcciones de red internas (hostnames y puertos), facilitando la conexión entre microservicios (por ejemplo: el servicio de tareas sabe cómo comunicarse con el de autenticación, y ambos con la base de datos).
+- Configured with **environment variables** that specify the internal network addresses (hostnames and ports), facilitating the connection between microservices (e.g.: the task service knows how to communicate with the authentication service, and both with the database).

 ---

-## Guía de Implementación DevOps
+## DevOps Implementation Guide

-### Requisitos Previos
+### Prerequisites

-- Cuenta activa en AWS
+- Active AWS account
-- Docker y kubectl instalados
+- Docker and kubectl installed
-- Terraform CLI instalado
+- Terraform CLI installed
-- AWS CLI configurado con credenciales
+- AWS CLI configured with credentials

-### Paso 1: Clonar el repositorio
+### Step 1: Clone the repository

 bash
 git clone https://github.com/tu-usuario/nombre-proyecto.git
-cd nombre-proyecto
+cd project-name

-### Paso 2: Construir las imágenes Docker
+### Step 2: Build the Docker images

-Normalmente esto se hace dentro de la carpeta donde tienes el Dockerfile.
+Normally this is done inside the folder where you have the Dockerfile.

-docker build . -t [NOMBRE_IMAGEN] mysql:latest
+docker build . -t [IMAGE_NAME] mysql:latest

-### Levantar motor de base de datos en local y k8s
+### Raise database engine on local and k8s

-docker run --name [NOMBRE_CONTAINER] --network [NOMBRE_RED] -e [VARIABLE_DE_ENTORNO] -d mysql:latest
+docker run --name [CONTAINER_NAME] --network [NETWORK_NAME] -e [NETWORK_VARIABLE] -d mysql: latest

-### Acceder al motor de base de datos local y k8s (-p -> admin-password)
+### Access local and k8s database engine (-p -> admin-password)

 docker exec -it [ID_CONTENEDOR] mysql -u root -p

-### Crear base de datos local y k8s
+### Create local and k8s database

-CREATE DATABASE [nombre_de_base_de_datos];
+CREATE DATABASE [DATABASE_NAME];

-### Verificar creción local y k8s
+### Verify local and k8s creation

 SHOW DATABASES;

-### Construir las demas imagenes y levantar los containers
+### Build the other images and raise the containers

-docker build . -t [NOMBRE_IMAGEN]
+docker build . -t [IMAGE_NAME]

-docker run --name [NOMBRE_CONTAINER] --network [NOMBRE_RED] -e [VARIABLE_DE_ENTORNO] -d [NOMBRE_IMAGEN]
+docker run --name [CONTAINER_NAME] --network [NETWORK_NAME] -e [ENVIRONMENT_VARIABLE] -d [IMAGE_NAME]

-### Paso 3: Crear infraestructura con Terraform en AWS
+### Step 3: Create infrastructure with Terraform on AWS

-cd /microservicios-todo-api/terraform
+cd /microservices-all-api/terraform

 terraform init